c0achmcguirk/on3sanifier/WORKPLAN.md

 This document tracks the development tasks for the project.

 ## To Do
+- BIG: Gate ignored users behind an additional check.
+  - When "show hidden" is active, continue to hide posts from ignored users.
+  - Add a "Show posts from ignored users" button to the toolbar.
+  - Clicking the button reveals a text input.
+  - The user must type "i am an idiot" to reveal the posts.
+  - Show an error snackbar if the input is incorrect.

+## Completed

 - [x] Implement "Super Ignore" feature.
   - [x] Add a "Super Ignore" button with the extension logo to user hovercards.